-Vegetable glycerin is a clear, odorless liquid that has a sweet taste.
-It has a wide variety of applications and manufacturers regularly use it in cosmetic, skincare, and pharmaceutical products.
+Vegetable glycerin is a clear, odorless liquid usually made from soy, palm, and coconut oils.
+It has a sweet taste.
+It is generally safe and has many applications.
+Manufacturers regularly use it in cosmetic, skincare, and pharmaceutical products.

-Glycerin can come from animal sources, but vegetable glycerin is plant-based and typically comes from soy, palm, and coconut oils, meaning it is suitable for vegans.
+Glycerin can come from animal sources, but vegetable glycerin is plant-based, meaning it is suitable for vegans.

 Vegetable glycerin is a common ingredient in many products due to its sweet flavor and moisturizing properties.
 It may also possess health benefits, with some research suggesting it can improve skin and digestive health.
 However, other research notes that it may cause an adverse reaction in some people.